 A: We recommend starting with a FREE 30 minute private lesson.
 Taking dance lessons or dance classes can be a little intimidating in the beginning and getting started with a private lesson is sometimes preferred.
-Our FREE lesson has not obligation and offers new students the opportunity to give it a try in a one on one situation.
-Men, especially prefer a few private lessons before venturing into group classes or attending Friday socials.
+Our FREE lesson has no obligation and offers new students the opportunity to give it a try in a one on one situation.
+Men, especially prefer a few private lessons before venturing into group classes or attending weekly socials.

 However, if your the outgoing type then you may like to try out our group classes.
 They are designed for the complete novice with two left feet!
-Fridays we rotate the dances taught, so no reservation or experience is needed and we are always starting “from the top”.
+Thursdays starting in June we rotate the dances taught, so no reservation or experience is needed and we are always starting “from the top”.
 You don't need an appointment for these classes, just show up a few minutes early to sign in.
 Many students find it helpful to take a combination of private and group lessons to get started.
 Some schedules do not allow for group lessons and therefore private lessons are more convenient.

 Q: I don't have a partner, can I come by myself?

 A: Singles and Couples are welcome for all our group classes and of course private lessons.
 In our group classes it is recommended to rotate partners for a thirty percent faster learning.
 We always welcome singles to our Friday socials.
 We recommend making our weekly socials as part of your dance progress.
 For every hour of instruction it is recommended that you practice two to three hours individually.
 Our Friday socials are imperative to the growth of our students.

 Q: What if I am uncomfortable rotating partners in a group class?